GyllDoko/GyllDoko/README.md

 - 👋 Hi, I’m Gyll-christ DOKO ALFA
 - 👀 I’m interested in Web & Mobile Developpement
-- 🌱 I’m currently learning JavaScript Technologies
+- 🌱 I’m currently software engineer using JavaScript Technologies
 - 💞️ I’m looking to collaborate on any web or mobile project
 - 📫 How to reach me ...
     dokogyll@gmail.com